 (2) If a member insurer is an insolvent insurer,

 then the Association shall, in its discretion, either:

 cause to be guaranteed, assumed, reissued, or reinsured the policies or contracts of the insolvent insurer or assure payment of the contractual obligations of the insolvent insurer and provide money, pledges, loans, notes, guarantees, or other means reasonably necessary to discharge the Association's duties; or

 (B) provide benefits and coverages in accordance

 with the following provisions:

-(i) with respect to life and health insurance
+(i) with respect to policies and contracts,

 (a) with respect to group policies and